-Ukrainians in the Polish Armed Forces – several thousand Ukrainians who came to the United Kingdom during or shortly after the Second World War as members of the Polish Armed Forces abroad (see Background note below), or who joined on arriving in the UK.
+Ukrainians in the Polish Armed Forces under British command – several thousand Ukrainians who came to the United Kingdom during or shortly after the Second World War as members of the Polish Armed Forces abroad (see below), or who joined on arriving in the UK.

 After the September 1939 invasions of Poland by the German and Soviet armies, tens of thousands of Polish servicemen were forced to flee Poland.
 The majority reached Romania or Hungary, from where they were subsequently evacuated to France or French territories in the Middle East.
 They formed the core of the Polish Armed Forces which were established under the direction of the Polish government in exile but under French operational command.
 In the summer of 1940, after the German invasion of France, around 20,000 Polish forces personnel, together with the Polish government, were evacuated to the UK.
 Here the new Polish forces headquarters were established and Polish units under British operational command began to be formed.
 In subsequent years additional personnel were transferred to the UK from various countries or recruited within the UK.
 The Polish army units based in the UK came to be known as the Polish I Corps.
 Polish Air Force units were established under Royal Air Force command.